 - Looking for more like this?
 I have a whole section dedicated to Quick and Easy Meals.

 Hey Nutrition Lady, tell me about peas!

 Frozen peas are good for more than just bruised knees!
 These little green beauties are low in fat, high in dietary fiber, and are a good source of plant-based protein.
 The high fiber content in peas is also thought to be helpful in lowering cholesterol, while also stabilizing blood sugar levels.

 But it doesn't stop there!
 Frozen peas are micro-nutrient power houses with manganese, folate, vitamin B1, potassium, and phosphorous.

 - 1 lb pasta shapes I used bowties

 - 1 clove garlic crushed

 - 1 cup full-fat plain yoghurt

 - Put a large pot of water over high heat and bring to a boil.

-- Salt the water generously, and then add the pasta shells.
+- Salt the water generously, and then add the pasta.
 Cook for 8-12 minutes, or according to package directions, until the pasta is just al dente.

 - Scoop a large cup of the pasta water out of the pot, and set it aside.

-- Turn the stove to low, drain the pasta, and then set the same pot back on the still-warm burner.
+- Turn the stove to low, drain the pasta and peas, and then set the same pot back on the still-warm burner.

 - Add the olive oil and garlic to the pot and stir for a moment to combine.
-Now add the frozen peas, and sauté for 1-2 minutes to take off the chill.
+Cook for 1-2 minutes until the garlic is just barely starting to brown.

-- Add the yoghurt, pasta, and parsley, and stir to combine well.
+- Add the yogurt and parsley, and stir to combine well.

-- If the yoghurt sauce is too thick, add some pasta water, 1 Tbsp at a time, until the sauce has reached the desired consistency.
+- If the yogurt sauce is too thick, add some pasta water, 1 tablespoon at a time, until the sauce has reached the desired consistency.

 - Season with salt and pepper, remove from the heat, and serve immediately.